-A cylinder head is usually made by casting or forging process in one piece from cast iron.
-Also in some cases, it is manufactured from aluminum.
+A cylinder head is usually made by casting or forging process in one piece of cast iron.
+Also in some cases, it is manufactured from aluminium.

 The crankcase is a body that holds all the other engine parts together.
 This is the largest parts of the engine, but must be designed to be strong and light in weight.